rdroro/tulipe-personal-todolist/README.md

 In development mode, all data are saved on disk in file : .tmp/.disk.db

 **If you want to test any modification, you can use [nodemon](https://npmjs.org/package/nodemon).
 `nodemon` automatically restart the application when files change.
-For that start this app by using:**
+To do this, start app by using:**

 	nodemon app.js